Episode 3: Lidia Yuknavitch on Reading the Waves and Riding the Currents: A Recto/Verso Artist Interview with Liz Asch

-Ep 2: Jon Raymond on God and Sex
+Episode 2: Jon Raymond on God and Sex: A Recto/Verso Artist Interview with Liz Asch

 Jon Raymond is a novelist, screen writer, and art critic, author of the novels Denial, Freebird, The Half-Life, and Rain Dragon – and one of my favorite short story collections, Livability (which one a Ken Kesey award).
 Jon wrote the screenplays for Showing Up, Old JoyWendy and Lucy, Meek's Cutoff, Night Moves, and First Cow, with Kelly Reichardt, who directed the films.
 He was nominated for a Primetime Emmy for his work on the HBO miniseries, Mildred Pierce, which he co-wrote with director Todd Haynes, and we are here today to talk about his latest novel, God and Sex, which comes out this August.